World Trade Center controlled demolition conspiracy theories: 7 World Trade Center

 Some proponents of World Trade Center controlled demolition theories suggest that 7 WTC was demolished because it may have served as an operational center for the demolition of the Twin Towers, while others suggest that government insiders may have wanted to destroy key files held in the building pertaining to corporate fraud.
 The WTC buildings housed dozens of federal, state and local government agencies.
 According to a statement reported by the BBC, Loose Change film producer Dylan Avery thinks the destruction of the building was suspicious because it housed some unusual tenants, including a clandestine CIA office on the 25th floor, an outpost of the U.S. Secret Service, the Securities and Exchange Commission, and New York City's emergency command center.
 The former chief counter-terrorism adviser to the President, Richard Clarke, does not think that 7 WTC is mysterious, and said that anyone could have rented floor space in the building.

-No other steel frame high rise has ever before collapsed because of a fire, although there have been previous cases of collapses or partial collapses of smaller steel buildings due to fire.
+No other steel frame high rise had ever before collapsed because of a fire, although there have been previous cases of collapses or partial collapses of smaller steel buildings due to fire.
 However, the ability of such a building to be completely destroyed by fire would be demonstrated by the collapse of the Plasco Building in Tehran in 2017 and the Wilton Paes de Almeida Building in São Paulo, Brazil, the following year.
 In addition, NIST claims debris ejected during the collapse of 1 WTC caused significant structural damage in 7 WTC before the fire.

 BBC News reported the collapse of 7 WTC twenty minutes before it actually fell.
 The BBC has stated that many news sources were reporting the imminent collapse of 7 WTC on the day of the attacks.
 Jane Standley, the reporter who announced the collapse prematurely, called it a "very small and very honest mistake" caused by her thinking on her feet after being confronted with a report she had no way of checking.

 In the PBS documentary America Rebuilds, which aired in September 2002, Larry Silverstein, the owner of 7 WTC and leaseholder and insurance policy holder for the remainder of the WTC complex, recalled a discussion with the fire department in which doubts about containing the fires were expressed.
 Silverstein recalled saying, "We've had such terrible loss of life, maybe the smartest thing to do is pull it".
 "They made that decision to pull", he recalled, "and we watched the building collapse."
 Silverstein issued a statement that it was the firefighting team, not the building, that was to be pulled, contradicting theorists' allegation that "pull" was used in a demolition-related sense.